Vote early and vote often: History

 Historian James Morgan, in a 1926 publication, identified John Van Buren as the originator of the phrase, an identification supported by Laurence Urdang and Janet Braunstein.
 Bartlett's Familiar Quotations notes its usage in 1858, by William Porcher Miles.
+The phrase gained popularity in the United States during the 1850s, being used by pro-slavery voters in Kansas, who were trying to sway an 1854 election in favor of allowing slavery in Kansas.
+By 1858 the phrase had become common, being cited in the Chicago Press and the New York Times.

-The British newspaper The Times of 27 August 1859 printed a letter about the use of the ballot for voting in the United States, written by Richard Henry Dana, Jr. to his friend Lord Radstock.
+The British newspaper The Times of 27 August 1859 printed a letter about the use of the ballot for voting in the United States, written by Richard Henry Dana Jr. to his friend Lord Radstock.
 In the letter, Dana reports:

 The phrase is also noted as the "much vaunted maxim" of the Tammany Hall political machine of the 1860s: they used "repeaters", who were given five dollars and free liquor to go and vote for recently deceased voters.
 This process was depicted in the Martin Scorsese film Gangs of New York (2002), where drunkards are forcibly shaved (to alter their appearance) and turned back toward polling stations to vote again.